exercism/python/exercises/practice/acronym/approaches/introduction.md

 ## Which approach to use?

 All seven approaches are idiomatic, and show multiple paradigms and possibilities.
+All approaches are also `O(n)`, with `n` being the length of the input string.
+No matter the removal method, the entire input string must be iterated through to be cleaned and the first letters extracted.

-The `list-comprehension` approach is the fastest, although `loop`, `map`,  and `reduce` have near-identical performance for the test data.
+Of these strategies, the `loop` approach is the fastest, although `list-comprehension`, `map`,  and `reduce` have near-identical performance for the test data.
-All are fairly succinct and readable, although the 'classic' loop is probably the easiest understood by those coming to Python from other programming languages.
+All approaches are fairly succinct and readable, although the 'classic' loop is probably the easiest understood by those coming to Python from other programming languages.

 The least performant for the test data was using a `generator-expression`, `re.findall` and  `re.sub` (_least performant_).